 Training Requirements for Human Subjects Protection

-NOTE: All other applicable VA and VHA training requirements at the local and national level must be met (e.g., privacy training).
+NOTE: All other applicable VA and VHA training requirements at the local and national level must be met (e.g., privacy and VA information security training).

 There are a variety of VA courses and non-VA courses that have been approved by the Office of Research and Development.
 Clicking on this link will lead you to a list of approved courses.
 Also, your local affiliate course may be ORD approved by contacting Lucindia Shouse at email@example.com or Erica Doruska at firstname.lastname@example.org.

 The following people are required to take training in ethical principles on which human subjects research is to be conducted:

 - All individuals involved in the conduct of VA human subjects research regardless of pay status, appointment type (title 38, title 5, IPA, or WOC), and length of time at the VA facility, including, but not limited to: